 Choosing a mentor is a very important decision.
-It must be someone that you can count on from the start of you journey until the end.
-This person will accompany you throughout this process and can be a family member, a friend, or someone who has gone through a total hip replacement.
+It must be someone that you can count on from the start of your journey until the end.
+This person will be with you throughout this process and can be a family member, a friend, or someone who has gone through a total knee replacement.
 There is great evidence that supports the link between social support and recovery.